tinytelly/docker-websphere/README.md

 These instructions assume you are installing Websphere 8.5.0 but will work for any version.

 ####Before you start:
-you will need to get the zip files from IBM for websphere fix central : http://www.ibm.com/support/fixcentral/ download the installation files to /tmp/websphere
+You will need to get the zip files from IBM for websphere fix central : http://www.ibm.com/support/fixcentral/

+Download the installation files to /tmp/websphere

 ####Start docker